allegheny-college-cis-career-ed/field-survey/README.md

-# CMPSC 480: Assignment #1, the Field Survey
+# The Field Survey

-`Due` 7 September 2022

 ## Overview

-Our first assignment in the course is a set of surveys: one that will help me understand your personal goals for this class and another that you can use to start thinking about exploring the various directions that this course can take for you and your classmates.
+The first thing we need to do on our path toward understanding our professional future is a set of surveys: one that will help you understand your personal goals for this class and another that you can use to start thinking about exploring the various directions that this course can take for you.
 The main questions we're interested in are those of what one field that catches your interest _looks like_.

-Given that there are a wide variety of "end game" scenarios for everyone in the course, this assignment features a few paths.
+Given that there are a wide variety of "end game" scenarios for everyone doing professional development work, this assignment features a few paths.
-I ask, however, that for now you stick with one and complete this work using one area on which to focus your attention.
+It's, however, that for now you stick with one and complete this work using one area on which to focus your attention.

 ## Deliverables

 ### The Goals Survey

-To better plan how we complete activities, my experience teaching this course has shown me that it's helpful to know what each student in the course intends to get from the content.
+To better plan how we complete activities, our experience with these materials has shown that it's helpful to know what each participant intends to get from the content.
 To that end, please fill out:

 * [The Goals Survey](https://forms.gle/FPFSGRMPLSJqs7J3A)

-I ask that this be completed by the start of class on Friday, earlier is always better.
-Depending on how closely the results correlate, we may take some course reorganization action to center on certain needs or desires.

 ### The Industry Survey